United Nations Sustainable Development Goals

 Ensure healthy lives and promoting the well-being for all at all ages

-- The Gryphons in the Community programme supports our students to deliver sport and physical activity initiatives to a variety of groups within the local community.
-There’s an extensive range of projects that help bring greater levels of physical activity to groups who might struggle to access it and boost community wellbeing, whilst offering students valuable experience in community well-being projects
+- The Gryphons in the Community and NHS Sports Volunteering programmes support students to deliver sport and physical activity initiatives to a variety of groups within the local community.
+These projects help bring greater levels of physical activity to those who might struggle to access it and boost community wellbeing, whilst offering students valuable experience.

 Read more about Goal 3 on the UN website.